 The running list of 2018 retail bankruptcies

 Retailers filed for bankruptcy at a record rate last year, and many in the industry think the pace could continue through 2018.
-Rockport is the most recent to make our list.
+Sears Holdings is the most recent to make our list.

 Editor’s note: The following post will continue to be updated to reflect the current major retailers that have filed for Chapter 11 bankruptcy protection in 2018.
 View this year's bankruptcies.

 Updated: Nov.
 21, 2018

 To put it bluntly: Last year was a dismal one for certain retailers.

 Those "certain" retailers include ones with a lot of debt, that depend on malls and whose business is especially susceptible to the explosion of Amazon online and off-price sellers in the physical world.
 (Think department stores and specialty retailers, especially those selling apparel.)

 By December, 2017 had seen 26 major retail bankruptcies (defined in this case as companies with more than $50 million in liabilities), according to data from AlixPartners.
 That surpassed the 20 bankruptcies posted in 2008, when a major recession ravaged the sector.